mrmrwinter/northernbug.github.io/meeting_details/northernbug12.md

 # Registration
-Secure your spot and register now by following this registration link. [open!](https://forms.office.com/e/PCM1ikdWU1)
+Secure your spot and register now by following this [registration link](https://forms.office.com/e/PCM1ikdWU1)